paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## What This Audit Examines: Routine Pharmacovigilance vs Enhanced Safety Monitoring

+### Enhanced Monitoring as Defined by the Plan

+The COVID-19 Vaccine Safety Monitoring Plan (February 2021) is the authoritative source for what "enhanced monitoring" means in this context.
+This Plan was:

+* **Cabinet-endorsed as part of Australia's national COVID-19 vaccination policy rollout**
+* Publicly promised to Australian citizens as the framework for provisional approval oversight
+* Embedded in national vaccination policy as the documented commitment for heightened safety surveillance
+* A legal condition of provisional approval for vaccines with incomplete pre-market data

+**This Cabinet endorsement elevated the Plan from agency guidance to formal government commitment**, making enhanced monitoring a documented promise to Australian citizens: earlier vaccine access in exchange for demonstrably stronger post-market safeguards.

+The Plan defines "enhanced monitoring" explicitly: 17 numbered strategies across five objectives designed to "strengthen the existing vaccine vigilance system."
+These 17 strategies constitute the operational definition of what TGA committed to deliver beyond business-as-usual surveillance.

+This audit uses the Plan's own framework as the standard.
+When we ask whether "enhanced monitoring" was implemented, we mean: were these specific 17 strategies operationalised with verifiable documentation?

+### The Audit Question

+This audit does not question whether safety monitoring occurred.
+The TGA conducted pharmacovigilance activities during the rollout, investigating 148 safety signals, documenting 57 regulatory actions, and publishing more than 150 weekly safety reports.

+The audit question is whether the Plan's 17 numbered strategies were implemented as distinct, documentable processes beyond these activities.

+The Plan's 17 strategies included:
+* Active surveillance through AusVaxSafety integration (Strategy 2.1)
+* Systematic collaboration frameworks (Strategy 2.4)
+* Integrated analysis of multiple data sources
+* Product-specific investigation protocols
+* Dedicated governance and performance tracking

+For provisionally approved medicines, implementing these strategies was a non-negotiable condition of approval: earlier public access was granted in exchange for demonstrably stronger post-market safeguards.

+Therefore, this audit asks: Were the Plan's 17 numbered strategies operationalised through dedicated protocols and audit trails?
+Was AusVaxSafety's active surveillance systematically integrated with TGA signal management, as Strategies 2.1 and 2.4 required?
+Was implementation tracked and governed, or—consistent with later descriptions of "day-to-day processes"—were these strategies **not implemented as distinct, systematically tracked processes with dedicated governance and audit trails**?

+### Why This Matters

+This question is critical.
+Approximately 68 million COVID-19 vaccine doses (around 94 per cent of the total rollout) were administered under provisional approval by late 2023, which legally required enhanced monitoring.
+If the Plan's 17 strategies cannot be distinguished in the documentary record, then:

+* Provisional approval conditions cannot be verified as met
+* Public assurances of heightened oversight are unsubstantiated
+* The integrity of the provisional approval pathway is compromised
+* Fundamental accountability is impaired

+This assessment does not critique pharmacovigilance activities that occurred.
+It examines whether the 17 additional strategies legally required and publicly promised in February 2021 were implemented with the documentation, governance, and verifiable audit trails necessary for independent accountability.

+## What This Audit Examines: Routine Pharmacovigilance vs Enhanced Safety Monitoring

 **Enhanced Monitoring as Defined by the Plan**

 The COVID-19 Vaccine Safety Monitoring Plan (February 2021) is the authoritative source for what "enhanced monitoring" means in this context.
 This Plan was: